 I have some bad news for the self-proclaimed control freaks.
 I say this in the most loving way as I myself am a recovering control freak.
 Stop fooling yourself, you’re not great at everything.
 Yes, someone else may take a little longer to do something but it will still get done.
 Yes, someone may be able to do something better than you.
-OK, now that we’ve gotten that out of the way, let’s talk about your time and how to best spend it for maximum results, because that’s what you really want anyway.
+OK, now that we’ve gotten that out of the way, let’s talk about your time, how to delegate distractions and how to best spend it for maximum results, because that’s what you really want anyway.

 In business, the result of any action can and should affect your bottom line.
 So, let’s get straight to the numbers.
 The idea that you can do everything in your business because, well no one can do what you do better than you is actually costing you money.
 I hear all the time that, “I can’t afford to hire someone.”
 My response is always the same, “You can’t afford not to!”
 There’s an illusion that hiring means full-time employment.
 That simply isn’t the case.
 Technology allows us to work with experienced professionals all over the world on a part-time, hourly or on a project by project basis.
 It’s amazing.